zMachine-0/invite-tracking-bot/README.md

 Resets invite data for a specific user.

-Parameter:

-* `user` – the user to reset

 ---

 ### `/addinvites`

-Manually adds invites to a user.
+Manually adds invites to a user's count.

-Example:

 ```
 /addinvites user:@User amount:5